publiclab/leaflet-blurred-location/README.md

 ****

+## Human-readable blurring

+Leaflet.BlurredLocation also tries to return a human readable string description of location at a specificity which corresponds to the displayed precision of the location selected.

+More coming soon on this, see https://github.com/publiclab/leaflet-blurred-location/issues/98

+****

 ## Setting up leaflet-blurred-location

 To set up the library first clone this repo to your local environment; then run 'npm install' to install all the neccessary packages required.
 Open `examples/index.html` to look at the preview of the library.